dyfrad/.github/profile/README.md

 # About

 Dyfrad is an applied research lab with physics, data science, and machine learning expertise.
-We are developing expertise in quantitative finance.
+We are developing expertise in finance.